thejsway/thejsway/manuscript/chapter01.md

 Each instruction inside a program is called a **statement**.
 A statement in JavaScript usually ends with a **semicolon** (albeit it's not strictly mandatory).
 Your program will be made up of a series of these statements.

+!!! tip

-I> You usually write only one statement per line.
+    You usually write only one statement per line.

 ### Execution flow